OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 Popular online services, including Office 365, Google, Facebook, LinkedIn, SalesForce, and GitHub, let developers give users access to their accounts in other applications.
 This gives you the ability to include these services in your Office Add-in.

+> [!NOTE]
+> The remainder of this article is about getting access to non-Microsoft services.
+For information about accessing Microsoft Graph (including Office 365), see [Access to Microsoft Graph with SSO](overview-authn-authz.md#access-to-microsoft-graph-with-sso) and [Access to Microsoft Graph without SSO](overview-authn-authz.md#access-to-microsoft-graph-without-sso).

 The industry standard framework for enabling web application access to an online service is **OAuth 2.0**.
 In most situations, you don't need to know the details of how the framework works to use it in your add-in.
 Many libraries are available that simplify the details for you.

 A fundamental idea of OAuth is that an application can be a security principal unto itself, just like a user or a group, with its own identity and set of permissions.
 In the most typical scenarios, when the user takes an action in the Office Add-in that requires the online service, the add-in sends the service a request for a specific set of permissions to the user's account.
 The service then prompts the user to grant the add-in those permissions.
 After the permissions are granted, the service sends the add-in a small encoded *access token*.
 The add-in can use the service by including the token in all its requests to the service's APIs.
 But the add-in can act only within the permissions that the user granted it.
 The token also expires after a specified time.

 Several OAuth patterns, called *flows* or *grant types*, are designed for different scenarios.
 The following two patterns are the most commonly implemented:

 - **Implicit flow**: Communication between the add-in and the online service is implemented with client-side JavaScript.
+This flow is commonly used in single-page applications (SPA).
 - **Authorization Code flow**: Communication is *server-to-server* between your add-in's web application and the online service.
 So, it is implemented with server-side code.

 The purpose of an OAuth flow is to secure the identity and authorization of the application.
 In the Authorization Code flow, you're provided a *client secret* that needs to be kept hidden.
-A Single Page Application (SPA) has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.
+An application that has no server-side backend, such as a Single Page Application (SPA), has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.

 You should be familiar with the pros and cons of the Implicit flow and the Authorization Code flow.
 For more infomation about these two flows, see [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2).